PHP Callback Methods

 Worker::runAll();

-Please note that according to the PHP execution mechanism, if the constructor is not called, it means that the constructor function will not be called, and static class methods do not allow the use of $this
+Note: According to PHP's execution mechanism, if new is not called, the constructor will not be invoked, and static class methods are not allowed to use $this.